addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

 ```
 cd test2
 ```
 > Install gh-pages.
 You need to do it for each single project.
-Dont get fooled like me that I thought I installed this package before.
+Don't get fooled like me that I thought I installed this package before.
 You need to be in your project folder and install it there.
 If the installation is successful you should get a message something like this "added 17 packages from 6 contributors and audited 19803 packages in 18.616s found 0 vulnerabilities"
 ```
 npm install gh-pages --save-dev
 ```